rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AK: If resolution is ambiguous or pending... throw a syntax error?
 I'm confused...In section 9b.

 CP: {references 9b}.
-It's never declared or created, because of that we throw an error
+It's never declared or created, because of that we throw an error.

 AK: Okay I need to read this new spec then, more closely I guess.